 More details about standard and dedicated ports are provided in Authentication for Applications.

 One replica is configured by default, even if your cluster does not yet have enough nodes to support replicas (minimum two nodes).

 The general rule is to have a replica for each node that can fail in the cluster.
 Best practice is to keep at least one replica copy configured at all times and most users run with one replica.
 If you decide that more replica copies are needed for your bucket, make sure that you read the sizing section of Couchbase Server documentation.
 The more replicas you have, the more server and network resources are required.

 In general, you will have one replica for clusters up to 5 data nodes, one or two replicas in clusters from 5 to 10 data nodes and three replicas only in clusters with 10 or more data nodes.

 The Disk I/O setting control the disk I/O priority the bucket will get.
 The setting defaults to low priority, because if all buckets in a cluster are set to the same priority, then all buckets get the same disk I/O.

 This setting only enables prioritization if at least one bucket in the cluster is set differently.
 Therefore, there is no effect if all buckets are set to high priority.
 If buckets with different priorities exist in the cluster, there are internal server resources allocated for high and low priority buckets.

 This setting allows you to override the cluster-wide auto-compaction settings for the specified bucket.

 For the most part, you should never need to use this setting.

-The Flush option deletes every object in a bucket and is disabled (unchecked) by default.
+flush operation for the bucket and is disabled (unchecked) by default.